tea2code/fantasy-rts/documentation/Development.md

 Following settings are for Qt Creator.
 Building/deployment steps marked with `code highlighting` are custom steps where the first line is the command, second are arguments and third is the working directory.

-If you're using gcc it is recommended to build with make argument `-j` to benefit from multi core building.
+If you're using gcc it is recommended to build with make argument `-j` (Windows) or `-j<number-of-jobs>` (Linux) to benefit from multi core building.

 #### Kernel

 Release and debug builds use standard settings.
 For testing create variants of both and add `DEFINES+=UNIT_TEST CONFIG+=UNIT_TEST` to the additional arguments of qmake.
 Executing these builds will execute all unit tests.

 For optimization add `DEFINES+=OPTIMIZE` to the additional arguments of qmake.

+On Linux it may be necessary to add `CONFIG+=LINUX_LDL` to the additional arguments of qmake.
+This is only necessary if you see compiler errors like `undefined reference to dlerror`, `undefined reference to dlsym`... (mostly on Ubuntu based distributions).

 ##### Windows